Maize-Genetics-and-Genomics-Database/SNPversity2.0/README.md

 The table shows how to use this script.

 ## Step 2: Annotation
-The second step requires the installation of SNPEff.
+The second step requires the installation of SNPEff (https://pcingola.github.io/SnpEff/).
 SNPEff is used to annotate the variant effects for each locus against a reference genome.

 |Terms | Abbreviation | Definition |
 |---------------|--------------|--------------|